Morebec/errors-go/README.md

 ### Contributions
-We welcome contributions to the `errors-go` package!
+We welcome contributions to the `go-errors` package!
 If you have an idea for a new feature or have found a bug, please open an issue to discuss it.
 If you'd like to contribute code, please open a pull request with your changes.

 License
-The `errors-go` package is licensed under the MIT License.
+The `go-errors` package is licensed under the MIT License.